Design-Enginnering/NSISDependencyInstaller/README.md

 # NSIS Dependency Installer

 **Nullsoft Scriptable Install System (NSIS) Dependency Installer** Can Download And Install Any Dependency Such As .NET, Visual C++ Or SQL Server During Your Application's Installation.
-In addition, It Is Easy To Add Your Own Dependencies As Well.
+In Addition, It Is Easy To Add Your Own Dependencies As Well.

 ## Installation And Usage